Fitch Rates Singer's Proposed Debenture Issue 'A-(lka)(EXP)'

 (The following statement was released by the rating agency)

-likely to have a three-year tenor and to be issued in two
+to have a three-year tenor with a fixed coupon.
+The proceeds of

 The debentures are rated at the same level as Singer's National